Administrative Report to the Governor

 In striving for continued excellence in regulation, the agency devotes considerable effort to strategic planning.

-Management of the Consumer Credit Division regularly meets with staff to discuss ways to improve workflow and division procedures.
-Staff are encouraged to submit suggestions regarding possible changes to business processes to increase the division’s effectiveness and efficiency.
+The Consumer Credit Division’s management regularly meets with staff to discuss ways to improve workflow and the manner in which staff perform their duties.
+In addition, staff members are encouraged to submit suggestions to increase the effectiveness and efficiency of Division business processes.

-To assist in researching and responding to inquiries, the Legal Division has embarked on a three-year project to make all of its documents issued since 1976 available electronically, allowing for computer text searches and efficient document management.
-This substantial effort will allow the division to streamline its workflow and to improve inquiry response time, while realizing savings in photocopying expenses and staff time spent on research.
-The division plans to then post certain of these documents on the agency’s web site, greatly increasing their availability and reducing opinion and Freedom of Information requests.
+The Legal Division has embarked on a three-year plan to make all of its documents issued since 1976 available electronically to improve customer service.
+This substantial effort will streamline division workflow, while realizing savings in research time and photocopying expenses.
+An eventual goal is to post certain documents on the agency’s Web site, greatly increasing their availability and reducing opinion and Freedom of Information requests.

-Management of the Securities and Business Investments Division proactively engages in strategic planning and regularly meets to discuss operational improvements.
+Management of the Securities Division proactively engages in strategic planning and regularly meets to discuss operational improvements.
 General objectives are periodically established and re-evaluated by management to ensure their success.

 The Department of Banking is very committed to providing equal employment opportunity on the basis of merit; to assuring nondiscrimination; and to implementing affirmative action and contract compliance, as required by sections 46a-60, 46a-68, 46a-70 and 46a-71 of the Connecticut General Statutes.
 The department’s annual Affirmative Action Plan, approved by the Commission on Human Rights and Opportunities, reflects significant achievement in attaining a diverse workforce reflective of the institutions the agency regulates and the customers the agency serves.